How to Set Elementor Display Condition Based on URL String or Parameters?

 Note: Only add the parameter value (utm_source=email), not the entire path.

-Then in the last field, add utm_source=email.
+In the last field, enter utm_source=email.

 Also, read How to Set Elementor Display Condition Based on Browser/Site Language.